 How to get here

 There is an abundance of overnight establishments in the coastal towns like Walvis Bay, Swakopmund and Henties Bay.
-The resorts Jakkalsputz, Mile 72 and Mile 108 are closed.
-Mile 14 is run bei Namibia Wildlife Resorts and Sun Karros.
+The resorts Jakkalsputz, Mile 72 and Mile 108 are open since end of 2017.
+Mile 14 (Windpomp 14) is run bei Namibia Wildlife Resorts and Sun Karros.